ocinitiative/.github/profile/README.md

   - DS 310 - Data Mechanics
   - DS 320 - Algorithms for Data Science
   - DS 340 - Introduction to Machine Learning and AI

+**Massachusetts Institute of Technology**
+- Department of Electrical Engineering and Computer Science
+  - 6.S191 - Introduction to Deep Learning